List of Call the Midwife characters: Sister Julienne

 Sister Julienne, the sister-in-charge of Nonnatus House, manages both her charges and fellow sisters with a combination of tact, compassion, and no-nonsense advice.
 Her steadfast, compassionate guidance makes her an anchor for her colleagues, and the centre of organisation, offering comfort and help to the young midwives.
 She has a notably close, warm and maternal relationship with Sister Bernadette, serving as her chief mentor and confidante.
 Beginning with Series 4, it becomes clear that the weight of always having to be "the wise one" takes a heavier toll on her than many would guess, and she is increasingly shown leaning on Shelagh (formerly Sister Bernadette) for counsel and support; nevertheless, her faith is not shaken and she remains a serene, guiding presence for all of Nonnatus House.
 Her pre-order name was Louise.

-In the Series 6, after her return from Africa, Sister Julienne becomes deputy sister-in-charge to Sister Ursula.
+In Series 6, after her return from Africa, Sister Julienne becomes deputy sister-in-charge to Sister Ursula.
 Sister Ursula leaves in the third episode, and Sister Julienne becomes sister-in-charge again.

+In Series 11, Sister Julienne was involved in a train crash.
+She suffered broken ribs and was suspected to have had a heart attack in the aftermath, but further testing confirmed it was only shock.